tiga1231/neural_fdm/README.md

 - `clip_norm`: The global norm for gradient clipping.
 If set to `0.0`, then gradient clipping is ignored.

 And for the `training` routine:
-- `steps`: The number of optimization steps to train a model for (i.e., the number of times the model parameters are updated).
+- `steps`: The number of optimization steps for model training (i.e., the number of times the model parameters are updated).
 We mostly train the models for `10000` steps.
 - `batch_size`: The batch size of the input data.

 [Table of contents](#table-of-contents) ⬆️